-Note 23. nFIt: Power line digital filter.
+Note 23. nFit: Power line digital filter.
 This filter is for rejecting the power line interference.
-There are three settings: "Auto" for auto-detect mode (default), "A" for 50 Hertz interferences and "B" for 60 Hertz interferences.
-If you encounter fast fluctuating temperature reading issue, you can change this setting to "A" or "B" manually, based on your local power line frequency.
+There are three settings: "Auto" for auto-detect mode (default), "A" for 50

+Hertz interferences and "B" for 60 Hertz interferences.
+If you encounter fast fluctuating temperature reading issue, you can change this setting to "A" or "B" manually based on your local power line frequency.

 Note 24.
-Password: Device access password.
-This parameter is used to lock the access to parameter settings on Aubersmart app.
+Password (for WIFI model only): Device access password.
+This parameter is used to lock the access to parameter settings on AuberWIFI app.
 Default password is 777.